aeturrell/coding-for-economists/code-preliminaries.md

 - colouring your brackets in pairs so you can keep track of the logical order of execution of your code!

 People have strong feelings about which IDE they prefer.
 This book strongly recommends [Visual Studio Code](https://code.visualstudio.com/), a free and open source IDE from Microsoft that is available on all major operating systems.
 Just like Python itself, Visual Studio can be extended with packages, and it is those packages, called extensions in this case, that make it so useful.
+As well as Python, Visual Studio Code supports a ton of other languages.

 Visual Studio Code supports coding in both scripts and Jupyter Notebooks.
 While scripts mostly contain code (and have file extension `.py`), notebooks can contain text and code in different blocks called cells.
 'Jupyter Notebooks' have the file extension '.ipynb'.
 The name, 'Jupyter', is a reference to the three original languages supported by Jupyter, which are Julia, Python, and R, and to Galileo's notebooks recording the discovery of the moons of Jupiter.
 Jupyter notebooks now support a vast number of languages beyond the original three, including Ruby, Haskell, Go, Scala, Octave, Java, and [more](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels).
 There'll be more about the difference between scripts and notebooks later on in the book.

 Another IDE that you might find useful from time to time is [Jupyter Lab](https://jupyter.org/), which runs in a browser window; for now, we'll keep our focus on Visual Studio Code.

 Download and install Visual Studio Code.
-If you need some help, see this [very short tutorial](https://code.visualstudio.com/docs/python/python-tutorial) on setting it up from Microsoft (ignore the bits about debugging and installing packages) or the video below.
+If you need some help, the video below will walk you through downloading and installing Visual Studio Code, and then using it to run Python code in both scripts and in notebooks.
+We'll go through these instructions in detail in the rest of this chapter.
+As an alternative to the instructions or video below, Microsoft also has a [very short tutorial](https://code.visualstudio.com/docs/python/python-tutorial) on setting it up (ignore the bits about debugging and installing packages for now).

+<iframe width="700" height="394" src="https://www.youtube.com/embed/1kKTYsQdaPw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 *[How to install Visual Studio Code and use it to run Python code](https://www.youtube.com/watch?v=1kKTYsQdaPw)*

-<iframe width="560" height="315" src="https://www.youtube.com/embed/1kKTYsQdaPw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Once you have Visual Studio Code installed and opened, navigate to the 'extensions' tab on the left hand side vertical bar of icons (it's the one that looks like 4 squares).
 You'll need to install the [Python extension for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-python.python), which you can search for by using the text box within VS Code's extensions panel.